Dr. Aloni Hill

 B.S.
 Norfolk State University

-Aloni Hill joined the Richard T. Robertson School of Media and Culture in the fall semester 2018 as a full-time journalism instructor, teaching audio and video journalism classes in the undergraduate program.
+Dr. Aloni Hill has been an assistant professor of journalism in the Richard T. Robertson School of Media and Culture since the fall semester 2018, teaching audio and video journalism classes in the undergraduate program.
 Her research interests include celebrity-fan relationships, and multiculturalism in the media.
-Hill presented her research at the 2016 and 2017 National Communication Association conventions, and is currently pursuing research for her dissertation on celebrity-fan relationships.
+Hill presented her research at the 2016 and 2017 National Communication Association conventions, and recently completed her dissertation on celebrity-fan relationships.

-She earned her M.A. in Media Management and B.S. in Mass Communications from Norfolk State University.
-Presently, Hill is a Ph.D. candidate at Regent University.
+She earned her Ph.D. from Regent University and her M.A. in Media Management and B.S. in Mass Communications from Norfolk State University.
 She is a member of professional organizations in her field, including the National Communication Association, National Association of Black Journalists, and the Richmond Association of Black Journalists.